 - October 8, 2020, 9:30-11:30am

 - January 5, 2021, 7-9pm

 - May 4, 2021, 7-9pm

-While not required, we encourage you to RSVP for an Information Session to firstname.lastname@example.org.
+RSVP for an Information Session and receive access to Zoom details by emailing email@example.com.
 Currently, all Information Sessions are held via Zoom.
-If you experience difficulty accessing a session, please email email@example.com:
+If you experience difficulty accessing a session, please email firstname.lastname@example.org: